Council Tax Information

-Council tax is set by local councils to help pay for local services such as policing and recycling collections.
-It applies to all domestic properties, including houses, bungalows, flats, maisonettes, mobile homes or houseboats, whether owned or rented.
+The council tax you pay helps provide local public services, such as policing and recycling collections.
+It applies to all domestic properties, both owned and rented, and includes houses, bungalows, flats, maisonettes, mobile homes or houseboats.

-The council sets the annual charge for council tax for each band, based on criteria set by the government and then issues each household with an annual bill.
+Local councils set the annual charge for council tax for each band, based on criteria set by the government.
+Councils then issue each household with an annual bill.

-Ashford Borough Council collects your council tax and it is then distributed to Kent County Council, the Kent Police and Crime Commissioner, the Kent Fire and Rescue Service and to your parish council, if you live in an area with one.
+Ashford Borough Council collects your council tax but we are not the only ones who use it.
+Your council tax is distributed to Kent County Council, the Kent Police and Crime Commissioner, the Kent Fire and Rescue Service and to your parish council, if you live in an area with one.

-Read council tax in Ashford 2018 [pdf] 2MB, which tells you how Ashford Borough Council spends your money and at what level it is setting its council tax.
+Read council tax in Ashford 2023 leaflet [pdf] 2266KB, which tells you how Ashford Borough Council spends your money and at what level it is setting its council tax.

 If you have a query regarding your council tax bill please email email@example.com.

-You can view information from the other precepting authorities by clicking on the relevant links below:
+You can view information from the other authorities who receive your council tax by clicking on the relevant links below:

 Details of the parish precepts can be viewed by downloading the following documents

-The amount of council tax you pay depends on where you live within the borough, the value of your property and your personal circumstances.
-You can view this in either an Excel or PDF format via the links below:
+Not everyone pays the same amount of council tax.
+Where you live within the borough, the value of your property and your personal circumstances are all factored into our billing.
+You can view this via the links below:

-Your council tax bill is normally payable in ten monthly instalments with the first due on 1 April and the last due on 1 January.
+Your council tax bill is normally payable in ten monthly instalments.
+The first instalment is due on 1 April and the last one is due on 1 January.

 If you wish to pay over twelve monthly instalments please email firstname.lastname@example.org.

-You must pay your council tax instalments on or before the due dates shown on your bill, if you don't we will take further recovery action.
-Please remember if you receive any notice from us regarding the non-payment of your council tax do not ignore it as this may mean further action will be taken which will incur additional costs.
+You must pay your council tax instalments on or before the due dates shown on your bill.
+We will take recovery action if you don't pay on time.
+Please remember if you receive any notice from us regarding the non-payment of your council tax do not ignore it.
+This may lead to further action being taken, which will incur additional costs.